Manuel Lujan Sr. Building Renovation

 Conron & Woods, working with AI Engineers, has developed an integrated design, providing the building with entirely new systems, dramatically more efficient than the existing equipment, and reconceiving the work areas to create a more light-filled, healthy and productive atmosphere.
 The building's entrance and customer service area have also been redesigned, making it easier and more welcoming for taxpayers and other agency visitors.

 The State's decision to renew this building is a notable exercise in building recycling.
 Many public owners have aging buildings which suffer from outdated systems and configurations, and sometimes choose to abandon or raze such buildings, when in fact the structures may still have great inherent value.
-The Lujan project illustrates an owner's practical decision to capitalize on the strengths of the building and to recognize its potential when paired with modern equipment and furnishings.
-The reuse of such a building is a significant sustainable choice to make.
-The project will seek LEED Silver certification.
-The work will be accomplished in two phases, the first of which is underway and the second of which is anticipated to begin in 2012.
+The Lujan project illustrates an owner's practical decision to capitalize on the strengths of the building and to recognize its potential when paired with up-to-date equipment and furnishings.
+The Lujan project will seek LEED Silver certification.